How Facial Recognition is Advancing Digital Evidence Management

 The explosion of digital evidence in law enforcement is undeniable.
 From body camera footage and dashcam videos to footage obtained from businesses or public venues, the data intake for law enforcement has surged.
 Body-worn cameras alone, mandated by many agencies for accountability, generate hours of footage daily.
 For example, the Chula Vista, California, police department, with 200 officers using body cameras, generates approximately 33 TB of data annually, equivalent to 17 million photographs.
 While this data is vital for transparency, fairness, and justice, the volume can bog down resources and complicate workflows, from storage costs to the manual review process.

-Moreover, Digital evidence often includes bystanders, suspects, and victims—all with identifiable information that law enforcement agencies are ligated to protect.
+Moreover, Digital evidence often includes bystanders, suspects, and victims with all identifiable information that law enforcement agencies are ligated to protect.
 The challenge is that each video is saturated with personally identifiable information (PII) that can put individuals' privacy at risk.
 In the context of legal frameworks like the GDPR, CCPA, and other privacy regulations, mishandling this data can lead to severe penalties and reputational damage, pushing agencies to prioritize compliance without adding further strain on resources.

 Manual Redaction: A Time-Intensive and Costly Process